noseglasses/papageno/README.md

 ## Supported Platforms

-The libray supports any platform that comes with a C99 capable compiler.
+The library supports any platform that comes with a C99 capable compiler.
-It is developed on an x86-64 system but also runs well on embedded systems with small memory, such as Arduino or Teensy boards.
+It is developed on an x86-64 system but also runs well on embedded systems with small memory, such as Atmel boards (Teensy/Arduino).
 Actually it
 is a major design criterion to keep the implementation as compact as possible to safe memory on platforms with restricted resources.